Speed and fluctuations of N-particle branching Brownian motion with spatial selection: Brownian motion in an interval

 If we denote by $p_t^\infty(x,y) = (2/(\pi t))^{1/2} \exp(-(x^2+y^2)/2t)\sinh(xy/t)$ the transition density of Brownian motion killed at $0$, then we have the trivial inequality $p_t^a(x,y) \le p_t^\infty(x,y)$ and furthermore $p_t^a(x,y) \ge C^{-1} p_t^\infty(x,y)$ for $x,y\le a/2$ and $t\le a^2$ by Brownian scaling, where $C>0$ is a universal constant.
 It follows that

-where $R^{x,t,y}$ denotes the law of the Bessel bridge of dimension 3.
-This Bessel bridge is the Doob transform of the Bessel process started at $x$ with respect to the space-time harmonic function $h_y(z,s) = p_{t-s}^\infty(z,y)/p_t^\infty(x,y)$, which is the Bessel process with additional time-dependent drift
+where $R^{x,t,y}$ denotes the law of the Bessel bridge of dimension 3, the Doob transform of Brownian motion killed at $0$ and started at $x$ with respect to the space-time harmonic function $h_y(z,s) = p_{t-s}^\infty(z,y)/p_t^\infty(x,y)$.
+It is Brownian motion with additional time-dependent drift

-Elementary calculations show that this is an increasing function in $y$ and standard comparison theorems for diffusions (see e.g.\ \cite{Revuz1999}, Theorem IX.3.7) now yield that for $y_1\le y_2$, we have \( R^{x,t,y_2}[k(X_s)] \le R^{x,t,y_1}[k(X_s)], \) since $k$ is a decreasing function.
+Elementary calculations show that this is an increasing function in $y$ and standard comparison theorems for diffusions (see e.g.\ \cite{Revuz1999}, Theorem IX.3.7) now yield that for $y_1\le y_2$, we have \( R^{x,t,y_2}[e^{-cX_s}] \le R^{x,t,y_1}[e^{-cX_s}], \) since $e^{-cx}$ is decreasing in $x$.
 This is true in particular for $y_1 = 0$.
 Using the self-duality of the Bessel bridge, we can repeat the same reasoning with $x$.
 We thus have altogether